theintern/intern/docs/how_to.md

   ]
 }
 ```

+Note that when running chrome in a Docker container without a defined user, args
+must also include `--no-sndbox`.

 One of the main benefits of headless Chrome, aside from not having to worry
 about window focus, is speed.
 You can